Oamaru Police Station and Lock Up

 Extent of List Entry

-Extent includes the land described as Lot 2 DP 376154 (CT OT49/182) and part of the land described as Sec 5 Blk XXV Town of Oamaru (CT 306279, NZ Gazette 1966, p.
+Extent includes the land described as Lot 2 DP 376154 (RT OT49/182) and part of the land described as Sec 5 Blk XXV Town of Oamaru (RT 306279, NZ Gazette 1966, p.
 1135), Otago Land District, and the buildings known as the Oamaru Police Station and Lock Up, thereon.

 Oamaru Police Station and the Lock Up, designed by Government Architect John Campbell, and opened in 1919.
 The buildings have historical, architectural and social significance, having been centre of policing in Oamaru over their working life, and stand as substantially intact examples early twentieth century police buildings, providing evidence on the experience of incarceration and the practice of policing.